Igormirowski/LAP-3-restructure-app/README.md

     - When a user clicks the element, change something about it to indicate the user has 'liked' the song
     - When a user clicks again, the element should revert back to the 'unliked' view
     - Use state to track if a track has been liked or not
-    - You may create additional components as you see fit.
+    - You may create additional components as you see fit